csuarez3/CAPP-30370-Final/README.md

 ###Images
 * Image in Community Service tab of Resume
 * Image in About Me
-* Image of a house in the top right corner of every About Me, Fall 2013 Work, and Resume page
+* Image in Experience tab of Resume